 Our graduates hold positions in innovative design practices, research organizations, federal and municipal governments, the building and manufacturing industries, and at leading universities both in the US and abroad.

 Our programs reflect a commitment to excellence.
 Students with motivation and ability receive an outstanding educational opportunity at Carnegie Mellon University's School of Architecture.

-We offer seven (7) post-professional Master, and three (3) PhD degrees in the following areas of study:
+We offer seven (7) post-professional Master, three (3) PhD degrees, and a Doctor of Professional Practice (DPP) in the following areas of study: